You are here

 Marie has a Political Science degree with emphasis on International Relations and French from the University of Central Florida.
 Prior to working for NYCCAH, Marie demonstrated her dedication to public service by working as a domestic violence advocate and continues to do domestic violence workshops in her spare time.
 She also volunteers with UNICEF, World Food Programme and Amnesty International.

-Jim is a graduate of Rutgers University and has 13 years experience in the social service field, previously working with agencies serving those affected by HIV / AIDS.
+Jim has been with NYCCAH since 2003, and currently serves as Director of Benefits Access.
+He manages projects that help connect low-income New Yorkers with the public nutrition benefits available to them, with a particular emphasis on SNAP (Supplemental Nutrition Assistance Program).
+Jim is a graduate of Rutgers University and has 20 years of experience in the social services field, previously working with agencies serving those affected by HIV/AIDS.
 He also spent a year in Nicaragua as a volunteer for an organization that served impoverished and orphaned children.